A Beginner’s Guide to Must-Try Food in Japan

 Sushi: The Art of Perfection

 Sushi is one of the most popular japanese food items worldwide, and for good reason.
 It blends vinegared rice with fresh seafood or vegetables, creating clean and subtle flavors.
 Sushi chefs spend years mastering their craft, learning the art of perfecting rice and slicing fish.
 The simplest nigiri or maki roll can be a masterpiece.
 In Japan, sushi isn’t just a meal but a form of art that celebrates purity and respect for ingredients.
 At traditional sushi bars, customers sit close to the chef, watching every movement with admiration.
 The experience is calm and mindful, encouraging appreciation of each bite.
-Even convenience store sushi in Japan surprises visitors with its quality.
-When you eat sushi in its homeland, you truly taste the harmony of freshness and technique.

 Where to try: Tsukiji Outer Market in Tokyo or a Michelin-starred sushi bar in Ginza.